Jan 6 committee chairman announces more hearings to come in September

 Announcement comes as members indicate more witnesses are coming forward

-The co-chairs of the January 6 select committee confirmed on Thursday that their investigation would continue throughout the summer and reconvene for a second round of public hearings in September.
+The co-chairs of the January 6 select committee have confirmed that their investigation would continue throughout the summer, and the panel will reconvene for a second round of public hearings in September.

-Congressman Bennie Thompson, the committee chair, and co-chair Liz Cheney made the announcement at the outset of Thursday’s hearing after noting in previous meetings that more witnesses continue to come forward and offer testimony to lawmakers.
+Congressman Bennie Thompson, the committee chair, and vice-chair Liz Cheney made the announcement at the outset of Thursday’s hearing after noting in previous meetings that more witnesses continue to come forward and offer testimony to lawmakers.

 “We will reconvene in September to continue laying out our findings to the American people,” said Mr Thompson.